dskow/dskow.github.io/_posts/2017-07-15-vs-cross-platform-dev-setup.md

 This will include the following:

-1. Blend for Visual Studio
+1. Blend for Visual Studio,

-2.  .NET Native
+2.  .NET Native,

-3. NuGet Package Manager
+3. NuGet Package Manager,

-4. Universal Windows Platform tools
+4. Universal Windows Platform tools,

-5. Windows 10 SDK (10.0.15063.0) for UWP: C\#, VB, JS
+5. Windows 10 SDK (10.0.15063.0) for UWP: C\#, VB, JS.

 You can always install components again.
 Just run the setup app again.